hariprasadraja/Cat-Clicker/README.md

  ##### View
              Templates for rendering and It's Operations.
  ##### Controller
+             Takes care of functionality
-          Does Actual functionality.
-Reads and Updates the Model, Reder Corresponding View's based on Demand.
+             Reads and Updates the Model,
+             Reder Corresponding View's based on Demand.